Your Electrical Business Deserves a Website That's Wired Properly

 Local SEO Is How You Get Found by the Right Customers

-When they type "electrician near me" or "electrician in [your city]" into Google, who shows up first?
+When they type "electrician near me" or "electrician in [your town]" into Google, who shows up first?
 That's local SEO.
 And it's the single biggest factor in whether your phone rings or someone else's does.

 See what a properly built website looks like